History of the Jews in Colonial America

 The history of the Jews in Colonial America begins upon their arrival as early as the 1650s.
-The first Jews that came to the New World were Sephardi Jews who arrived in New Amsterdam.
-Later major settlements of Jews would occur in New York, New England, and Pennsylvania.
+The first Jews who came to the New World were Sephardi Jews who arrived in New Amsterdam (New York City).
+Later major settlements of Jews would occur in the port cities: Newport, Philadelphia, Charleston, and Savannah.

-The Jewish settlers faced discrimination, but nevertheless had an important impact in the colonies.
+The Jewish settlers immediately faced discrimination, similar to and often more intense than that suffered by other religions, Catholics, Lutherans, and Quakers.
+The Jewish settlers played a role in the trading business of the colonies, but were often faced with anti-Jewish discrimination from both governmental entities and individuals.

 Early individual arrivals

+Joachim Gans

+Joachim Gans was a Bohemian-German Jew born in Prague, Kingdom of Bohemia.
+Gans was a renowned metallurgist and mining expert, who was recruited by Sir Walter Raleigh for the 1585 expedition to found a permanent settlement in the Virginia territory, which became the Roanoke Colony.

 Elias Legarde

-Elias Legarde (or Legardo) was a Jew who arrived at Jamestown, Virginia on HMS Abigail in 1621.
-This assumption is based solely on the sound of the last name which had a questionable spelling (Legardo).
+Elias Legarde (or Legardo) was a Sephardic Jew who arrived at Jamestown, Virginia on HMS Abigail in 1621.
+Legarde arrived in the muster of Anthonie Bonall.
+Legarde was from Languedoc, France, and was hired to go to the colony to teach people how to grow grapes for wine.
+In 1628 Legarde leased 100 acres on the west side of Harris Creek in Elizabeth City, Colony of Virginia.

 Solomon Franco

-The first Jew known to have lived in northern North America was Solomon Franco, a Sephardic Jew from Holland who is believed to have settled in the city of Boston in the Massachusetts Bay Colony in 1649.
+One of the first Jews known to have lived in northern North America was Solomon Franco, a Sephardic Jew from Holland who is believed to have settled in Boston in the Massachusetts Bay Colony in 1649.
 Franco was a scholar and agent for Immanuel Perada, a Dutch merchant.
 He delivered supplies to Edward Gibbons, a major general in the Massachusetts militia.
-After a dispute over who should pay Franco (Gibbons or Perada) the Massachusetts General Court ruled on May 6, 1649, that Franco was to be expelled from the colony, and granted him "six shillings per week out of the Treasury for ten weeks, for sustenance, till he can get his passage to Holland."
+After a dispute over who should pay Franco (Gibbons or Perada), the Massachusetts General Court ruled on May 6, 1649, that Franco was to be expelled from the colony and granted him "six shillings per week out of the Treasury for ten weeks, for sustenance, till he can get his passage to Holland."

 Solomon Pietersen

-Solomon Pietersen was a merchant from Amsterdam who came to town in 1654.
+Solomon Pietersen was a merchant from Amsterdam who came to New Amsterdam (in Lower Manhattan, today's New York City) in 1654.
 In 1656, Pietersen became the first known American Jew to intermarry with a Christian; though there are no records showing Pietersen formally converted, his daughter Anna was baptized in childhood.

 Jacob Barsimson

 On July 8, 1654, Jacob Barsimson left Holland and arrived aboard Peartree on August 22 in the port of New Amsterdam (in Lower Manhattan, where Wall Street is today).
-Barsimson was employed by the Dutch East India Company and had fled the Portuguese settlements in the New World, who had captured a formerly Dutch settlement and established the Portuguese Inquisition there.
+Barsimson was employed by the Dutch East India Company and had fled the Portuguese settlements in the New World, which had captured a formerly Dutch settlement and established the Portuguese Inquisition there.